Welcome to our guide to Alocasia Frydek care and propagation. In this article we’ll run down how to best look after your amazing plant..

 Alocasia Frydek Propagation

 The easiest way to propagate your frydek is by division at the roots.
-You need to wait until there are smaller ‘pup’ plants at the base of the plant, then take plant our of its pot and divide the plants up, and then pot them up separately.
+You need to wait until there are smaller ‘pup’ plants at the base of the plant, then take the plant our of its pot and divide the plants up.
+The best thing to do is remove as much of the soil as possible and then gently pull the smaller plants off, try to bring roots away with eat stem so they are small plants in their own right.
+Then pot them up separately.

 Alocasia Frydek Variegated